 As previously mentioned, raspberry leaves are thought to be particularly beneficial to women.
-They’ve been used since ancient times to help soothe period pain and shorten labour for those who are expecting.4
+As well as being used since ancient times there is some evidence to suggest that it may shorten labour for those who are expecting.5

 The evidence for this looks to the plant’s natural abundance of fragarine.
 This plant compound may aid in toning the pelvic muscles.
-In turn, this can help relieve menstrual cramps and better prepare the uterus for birth if you’re pregnant.5
+In turn, this can help better prepare the uterus for birth if you’re pregnant.6

-For the best results during pregnancy, it’s recommended to start drinking raspberry leaf tea once you reach 32 weeks.6
+For the best results during pregnancy, it’s recommended to start drinking raspberry leaf tea once you reach 32 weeks.7

 While drinking raspberry leaf tea daily shouldn’t cause any issues, it’s still best to be cautious, especially if you’re in the earlier stages of pregnancy.